Serving all 26 counties across Ireland

 How much does night cleaning cost in Ireland?

-Night cleaning in Ireland typically costs between €14 and €22 per hour in 2026, compared to €12 to €18 per hour for daytime cleaning.
+Night cleaning in Ireland typically costs as a fixed monthly fee per site in 2026, compared to as a fixed monthly fee per site for daytime cleaning.
 The premium of 15–25% reflects unsocial hours payments required under the Organisation of Working Time Act 1997, additional security measures, and lone worker compliance costs.
 Monthly night cleaning contracts for standard commercial premises range from €500 to €2,500 depending on size and frequency.

 What security measures are in place for night cleaning?